mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `group_id` field is constant
 * The `epoch` field increments by one for each GroupOperation that is processed
+* The `tree_hash` is updated to represent the current tree and credentials
 * The `transcript_hash` is updated by a GroupOperation message `operation` in the following way: